 Omnichannel marketing, to multiplicate “touchpoint”

-Omnichannel marketing is important when building a brand in China, especially to Yoga clothing brands where the values lie not only in the products themselves but the lifestyle and the experiences surrounding them.
+Omnichannel marketing is important when building a brand in China, especially for Yoga clothing brands where the values lie not only in the products themselves but the lifestyle and the experiences surrounding them.

 Lululemon has imported its yoga-centric lifestyle, holding numerous events offline for yoga lovers and inviting famous yoga coaches and key opinion leaders to amplify the impact.

 Yoga events at iconic locations in big cities are a smart marketing idea to give Yoga lovers the opportunity to connect with each other as well as a wonderful feeling to practice what they love in such beautiful and spiritual surroundings.

 These events are also viral-ness and attract great attention on social media, especially if they involve the participation of KOLs in the fitness or Yoga arena.

-Holding pop-up events with KOL influencers and live-streaming them over social media is a good way to build awareness and drive traffic for yoga wear brands in China.
+Holding pop-up events with KOL influencers and live-streaming them over social media is an excellent way to build awareness and drive traffic for yoga wear brands in China.

-Social media marketing in China, entry gate to reach Chinese Girls
+Social media marketing in China, the entry gate to reaching Chinese Girls

 Besides must-have social media platforms such as Wechat and Weibo, brands can connect with more targeted audiences on the fitness workout app Keep.
 Keep enables users to share their workout experiences on social media.
 It gained over 10 million users within 289 days and reportedly has over 120 million registered users today.

 Furthermore, Xiaohongshu is also a place for discussions about health, beauty, fashion, and wellness where you can find a lot of information regarding what people care about Yoga, what they are talking about brands, and what they expect from Yoga clothes for example.